TakafumiM/LoLProAnalysis/README.md

 #### StandardScaler
 Without any transformers, it is not clear that how good the gold lead or experience lead is.
 Therefore, StandardScaler is added to decide how good the lead is compared to other matches.

-The accuracy of the new model was 0.7427.
+The accuracy of the new model was 0.6627.
 The accuracy did improve, but not significantly.

 ### Best Hyperparameters
 To further improve the model, here I will find the best hyperparameter to tune the model.
-The hyperparameters I test on is max_depth and criterion.
+The hyperparameters I test on is max_depth and max_features.
+For max_depth, I tesed over 2 through 9, and for max_features, I tesed for 1 through 5, 'sqrt', 'log2', and None.

+As a result, the best hyperparameter was max_depth = 6 and max_features = None.

+By using these hyperparameters, the final model's accuracy was 0.7459, which is about 74.5%.
+Considering that the model can get this accuracy with only the data before 15 minutes, I will say that this model is a good model.